Presumptive Democrat presidential nominee Joe Biden released his compulsory plan for helping American blacks– should he win the November election.

-Predictably, Biden promises expanded government intervention into the lives of American blacks.
+Predictably, Biden promised expanded government intervention into the lives of American blacks.

-Consequently, his plan calls for substantial government spending– pledging to do for blacks what he and fellow Democrats are convinced that blacks can’t do for themselves.
-Substituting government action for initiative, risk, and determination continues the Democrat tendency of treating blacks like children.
+Consequently, his plan calls for substantial government spending– pledging to do for blacks what he and fellow Democrats think that blacks can’t do for themselves.
+Substituting government action for initiative, risk, and determination continues the Democrat tendency to treat blacks like children.

 …We have made extraordinary strides … but for African American families, we have not yet made America what it ought to be… African Americans can never have a fair shot at the American Dream so long as entrenched disparities…chip away at opportunity.
 You don’t have an equal chance when your schools are substandard, when your home is undervalued… or when the poverty rate for African Americans is more than twice what it is for whites.